Q1 2018 Portfolio Discussion: Investing in the UK

 - In a world where income is still hard to come by, UK equities offer a very attractive dividend yield relative to other equity markets.

-- Earnings expectations for UK-listed companies collapsed for five years, driven mainly by the fall in commodity prices.
-As commodity prices have recovered from their lows, earnings expectations have improved.
+- UK listed companies have a higher proportion of commodity producers and refiners.
+For five years, the fall in commodity prices had depressed earnings expectations.
+As commodity prices have recovered from their lows, earnings expectations have also improved.

 - UK equities stand to benefit more than most other developed markets from any further improvement in commodity prices.